Nafisa-talwara/AWS-projects/README.md

 # list of projects :
 1. Static web hosting.
 2. Lambda start-stop EC2
-3. Depoying VPC using Terraform
+3. Deploy a VPC using Terraform